Speakers

 Target group: High school classes and school community

-In the hour after waking up, people are confronted with a plethora of chemicals and chemical products - usually in a downright pleasant way!
-The experimental lecture illuminates the diverse facets of where and how chemistry meets us in the morning.
-In the first hour after getting up we encounter plastics, that's still possible, but also acetaldehyde, furfurylthiol and sotolon.
-Surfactants are allowed to act on the body and you try to get rid of them with the bio-solvent water.
+In the hour after waking up, people are confronted with a multitude of chemicals and chemical products - usually in a very pleasant way!
+The experimental lecture sheds light on the many facets of where and how chemistry encounters us humans in the morning.
+In the first hour after getting up, we encounter plastics, which is OK, but also acetaldehyde, furfurylthiol and sotolon.
+Surfactants are allowed to act on the body and attempts are made to get rid of them again using the biosolvent water.

 Duration: 60 minutes